Best things to do in Rome that are worth booking in advance

 Many of the best things to do in Rome are so popular that you will save a lot of time and frustration by buying your tickets in advance.
 You can avoid long queues by booking tickets for the following attractions ahead of your stay in the eternal city.

-Rome top attractions to be planed ahead
+Rome top attractions to be planed ahead – Best things to do in Rome

-If you wait until you arrive, you could end up standing in line for up to 4 hours to enter the tallest amphitheatre ever built.
+If you wait until you arrive, you could end up standing in line for up to 4 hours to enter the tallest amphitheater ever built.
 More than five million people visit this iconic landmark each year, making it the most popular of the Rome tourist attractions outside the Vatican.

-How to skip the line at the Colosseum – There are various ticket and tour options which will allow you to skip the ticket line at the Colosseum.
+How to skip the line at the Colosseum – There are various ticket (check price here) and tour options which will allow you to skip the ticket line at the Colosseum.
 They include the three-in-one Colosseum, Roman Forum and Palatine Hill tickets or even the Roma Pass which includes free entry to one or two museums or archaeological sites.

 You could also book a tour to get access to the Colosseum underground and third ring in the company of a professional guide.